MalwareStudio/Rover-The-Desktop-Assistant-Beta-1.2/README.md

 Of course try it out in the safe enviroment (virtual machine) rather than on your physical hardware.
 Keep in mind that this malware can damage system files and make the device unusable!

 ![](https://github.com/MalwareStudio/Rover-The-Desktop-Assistant/blob/main/Images/Rover_Preview.png)

+Check out the video about Rover Beta 1.2 👉 https://youtu.be/LejK_DRv05k?si=r7yLwVffUubFK7tr

+Full video about the First Beta Version 👉 https://youtu.be/RT6WLne24Bc?si=Yg6eUiwecKXlsrw4

+## What have been changed?